donnell74/Org.nized-API/README.md

 DeletePerson
 Given an email or cardID, remove Person row from database

-UpdateEmail
+Person/UpdateEmail
-Given the first name, last name, old email, and new email, update the old email with the new email of the person and any rows in CardIDToEmail where email equals old email.
+Given the first name, last name, old email, and new email in the post data, update the old email with the new email of the person and any rows in CardIDToEmail where email equals old email.

 Person/GetFirstPerson/<email/cardID>
 Given an email or cardID, return the first Person row